Well Pharmacy

-Well, formerly known as The Co-operative Pharmacy, is the largest independent pharmacy business and the third largest overall pharmacy chain after Boots UK and Lloyds Pharmacy in the United Kingdom.
+Well, is the second largest overall pharmacy chain after the company Boots in the United Kingdom.
 It is the largest pharmacy chain in Wales.
+It is owned by the conglomerate Bestway.

-Following months of speculation, The Co-operative Group revealed in July 2014, that they had come to an agreement to divest the pharmacy business to the Bestway Group for £620 million.
+The Co-operative Group, the previous owners of the chain, announced in July 2014 that they had come to an agreement to divest their pharmacy business to the Bestway Group for £620 million.
 The sale was completed in October 2014 and Bestway was given a licence to continue using the Co-operative brand for 12 months.
 In 2015, Bestway began to rebrand the company as Well.

-Other retail co-operatives in the United Kingdom, such as Midcounties Co-operative, continue to operate Co-op Pharmacy branded stores, which were not affected by the sale.
+Other retail co-operatives in the United Kingdom, such as Midcounties Co-operative, continued to operate Co-op Pharmacy branded stores, and these were not affected by the sale.

 History

 The Co-operative Pharmacy

 The Co-operative Pharmacy was previously the trading name of National Co-operative Chemists, part of Co-operative Group Healthcare based in Rochdale, and Belfast Co-operative Chemists, a wholly owned subsidiary operating in Northern Ireland.
 Established in 1945, National Co-operative Chemists traded in areas without a regional society pharmacy, although some independent societies (such as The Midcounties Co-operative) also operated their own in-house chemists under The Co-operative Pharmacy brand after it was introduced in 2007.

 In 2001, The Co-operative Pharmacy pioneered the use of Braille on the packaging of own label medicines and, in 2012, it became the first retail pharmacy chain in the UK to become carbon neutral.

 The Co-operative Doctor was an online diagnosis and treatment system.
 In 2011, The Co-operative Pharmacy teamed up with The-Clinic.com to provide clinical and medical input.
 The-Clinic.com’s medical services were provided by Freedom Health, which is registered with the Healthcare Commission.

 In February 2014, after suffering a £2.5bn loss for 2013, The Co-operative Group announced that it was to start exploring options to sell their pharmacy business along with other businesses in their portfolio.